Seagate/cortx-motr/doc/motr-in-prose.md

 ## pdclust, idea
 Parity de-clustering (pdclust) is a method to implement network RAID (also known as server network striping, SNS).
+Additional details are available here: [pdclust](https://github.com/Seagate/cortx-motr/edit/main/doc/motr-in-prose.md#pdclust-idea)

 pdclust consists of two components:
 * pdclust layout.
 This is an algorithm and related code that determines how an